jakerdou/spotify-monthly-updates/README.md

-# MySpotifyApp
+# SpotifyMonthlyUpdates
-A work in progress project to learn more about the Spotify Dev API
+A web application that will inform you of your listening habits for the last month on Spotify

 To start the app: